-Group voluntary benefits throughout West Virginia.
+Group voluntary benefits throughout West Virginia and surrounding states.

 Even if you’re unable to offer healthcare benefits, you can give your employees the opportunity to secure valuable coverage at significantly lower rates than they’d pay as individuals.
 We’ll help you give your employees more.

 Lower healthcare costs for your staff at no cost to your business.

 Not every employer can afford to pay for healthcare or life insurance plans for their staff members, but that doesn’t mean your business can’t offer them any type of medical benefits.
 Instead, your business can sign up for group voluntary benefits, which can lower costs for staff without any cost to the employer.

 Give employees access to medical benefits at lower premiums.